 Become competent and knowledgeable in a particular area of clinical health care service.

 One CPE course consists of at least 400 hours of supervised clinical practice.
-The Residency Program consists of three consecutive CPE courses.
-Residents are temporary employees and receive benefits during their enrollment in the program.
+The Residency Program consists of four consecutive CPE courses and lasts for one year.
+Residents are temporary employees and receive a competitive salary and full benefits during their enrollment in the program.

-- Completion of Masters Degree in Theology/Religious Studies
+- Completion of master’s degree in Theology/Divinity/Religious Studies

 - Completed ACPE application form, including required essay and $30 application fee (payable to Children's Hospital Los Angeles/Spiritual Care Services)